Mexico's main environmental issues include:

 The Mexican government considers both the lack of clean water and deforestation to be national security issues.

 The elections held in 2000 marked the first time since the 1910 Mexican Revolution that an opposition candidate - Vicente Fox of the National Action Party (PAN) - defeated the party in government, the Institutional Revolutionary Party (PRI).
 He was succeeded in 2006 by another PAN candidate Felipe Calderon.
-National elections, including the presidential election, are scheduled for July 2012.

 Location: Middle America, bordering the Caribbean Sea and the Gulf of Mexico, between Belize and the United States and bordering the North Pacific Ocean, between Guatemala and the United States of America.